ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

     - light client protocol as currently implemented requires stack assumptions such as protobufs and a hardcoded lightserver to talk to

+- What about having one database per key?
+    - easy to reliably delete or backup all data related to a single key
+    - might use slightly more space/CPU
+    - slightly harder to delete all the keys

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions